Can Height Be Increased After The Age Of 40?

 *The picture below belongs to a 41-year-old patient.
 He did tibia lengthening surgery with LON and had a slow bone union at first.
 Yet, the doctor treated it with PRP treatment, and new bone tissues were stimulated thanks to it.

 *The picture below belongs to a 40-year-old patient.
 He did tibia lengthening surgery with LON and had neither complication nor problem during the lengthening process.

 Distraction osteogenesis plays a significant role after the surgery in terms of bone healing.
 Even though some research notes that there can be an association between poor regenerate and age, there is not a proven correlation result showing that advanced age patients have the risk of insufficient bone regeneration.
 Yet, the factors for bone regeneration can be predicted by measuring bone density and getting blood sampling.

-Height increase after 40 I Height can absolutely be increased after the age of 40 considering the eligibility of an individual’s biological factors and physical conditions.
+Height increase after 40 is possible considering the eligibility of an individual’s biological factors and physical conditions.
 Limb lengthening is not the most challenging operation, however, it requires proper care and safety in order to achieve the best outcome.
 Besides, there is a long and exhausting postoperative commitment, and if it is not shown sufficiently, it can jeopardize the whole process.
 Those who are 40 years old and over should ask themselves whether they desire to do this surgery or not since the post-operative process can be intimidating to go through.

 You will be informed about the lengthening increase, lengthening process, the prices of the surgical methods, the difference of the methods, the risks of the surgery.